tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations.rst

 List of supported countries
 ===========================

-Odoo Accounting can be used in many countries out of the box by installing the appropriate module.
+CoquiAPPs Accounting can be used in many countries out of the box by installing the appropriate module.
-Here is a list of all :ref:`fiscal localization package <fiscal_localizations/packages>` that are available on Odoo.
+Here is a list of all :ref:`fiscal localization package <fiscal_localizations/packages>` that are available on CoquiAPPs.

 - Algeria - Accounting
 - :doc:`Argentina - Accounting <fiscal_localizations/argentina>`